 Because we received such a thorough brief and clear direction, everyone was on the same page from the project start.
 During the design process, we created a few solutions.
 But the clean, horizontal scrolling layout that had clusters of imagery and text to convey each idea was the clear winner for us.
 This was the case internally, and also for the client.

-Q: The design has a lighter touch.
+The design has a lighter touch.
 Why did you think it would work for the mining industry?

-A: The lighter design is a reaction to the designs of yesterday.
+Brendan: The lighter design is a reaction to the designs of yesterday.
 Heavy machinery in a pit mine represents only a fraction of what the mining industry means.
 The new outlook is a bright future of scientific advancement, reduced environmental impact and strong communities.
 So the design had to convey that.

-Q: Were there any challenges finding appealing and appropriate imagery for the site?
+Were there any challenges finding appealing and appropriate imagery for the site?

 The client was scouring to find imagery from the communities, and we wanted to use imagery that was BC mining-centric and native to our province.
-Obviously that’s a little tricky to come by when you’re dealing with a very specific subject area.
+Obviously, that’s a little tricky to come by when you’re dealing with a very specific subject area.

 A photoshoot is often the way to go, but sometimes in a project where you have limited time and budget, you just gotta go with the best of what you can get.
-We ended up executing this quite well because of the BC specific image banks that were available to us.
+We ended up executing this quite well because of the BC-specific image banks that were available to us.

-Q: Do you have any comments about the colours you chose to go with for the site?
+Do you have any comments about the colours you chose to go with for the site?

-A: We wanted to keep it friendly and approachable.
+Brendan: We wanted to keep it friendly and approachable.
 The trick was having the imagery and the colours work together.
 Because we were going with the lighter pastels, which was a clear departure from the usual heavy, dark mining colours and imagery, we had to make sure it all worked.
 We found a nice colour palette and integrated it on a clean white background, which worked out well and conveyed the sentiment we were aiming for.

-Q: Were there any challenges that you encountered along the way?
+Were there any challenges that you encountered along the way?

-A: Yes.
+Brendan: Yes.
 My pencil kept breaking while working on the initial sketches.
-No, but seriously, on a personal level I always want to be honest with a design.
+No, but seriously, on a personal level, I always want to be honest with a design.
 And at first, I had some concerns that what I knew at the time about mining wouldn’t translate in an honest way to a fresh, clean feel.
 Fortunately, the more I learned about how BC mines contribute to tech research, clean energy and the future of BC, everything came together nicely.

 Any final thoughts?